 Martin attributes some of the growth in interest to the island’s CBI-real estate sectors finally finding its feet.

 “For the first few years, the real estate investment options were extremely limited, and weren’t necessarily crafted with the best interest of the investor in mind.
 In the past year there are new projects, like Levera Nature & Beach Resort and Kawana Bay, that are actually in construction and have significant potential returns for CIP investors.
 As these projects advance, and Grenada is better known, the Grenada programme will continue to grow.”

 Both St Bernard and Martin believe markets in Asia have played a big part in Grenada’s upsurge.

 “We have seen particular activity in a number of key markets, including several countries in South East Asia, and the Middle East.
 We are also notably seeing increasing interest from countries with typically less active CBI markets, such as South Africa,” says St Bernard.

 “China continues to be a huge segment, but we have seen a good amount of interest in the CIS and the Middle East continues to increase demand,” says Martin, adding he expects demand for Grenadian passports to increase globally in the years ahead.
 St Bernard agrees: “We believe that the CBI industry, in general, will continue to grow.
 Grenada offers a very competitive option with unique features when compared to Caribbean alternatives.
-While we are currently seeing increasing interest from traditional areas, there are also less established markets which offer exciting potential for additional volumes of applications.”Make sure to follow Investment Migration Insider on your social media of choice:
+While we are currently seeing increasing interest from traditional areas, there are also less established markets which offer exciting potential for additional volumes of applications.”Follow Investment Migration Insider on your platform of choice: